Aroma was homey in the holy man’s

 “I was just,” the man went on, his goggling eyes

-Over me, the only Asian woman there, “wondering, since
+Over me, the only Asian woman there, “checking, since

 She’s a trouble maker.”